stevenhussung/piet-modern/readme.md

 ##Invariants: It would be cool to demonstrate piet invariants, perhaps using piet itself?
 Interesting idea.

 To demonstrate: store something in the stack (hello world?
 Just Hi?), perform the invariant until identity, the output the stack, repeat.

+Even better!
+Use the invariants as a series of programs that look different but accomplish the same thing.
+Maybe.
+If you can be clever about it I think you can have fun.